tschelabaumann/sfJwtPhpUnitPlugin/USAGE.md

   - Also provides methods for determining whether and where a response was redirected.

+- Var
+  - Usage:  `$this->_browser->getVar($var)`
+  - Returns any variable that has been added to the action's var holder (made accessible to the view).

 - ViewCache
   - Usage:  `$this->_browser->getViewCache()`
   - Makes accessible the view cache manager (`sfViewCacheManager`).

-The Form, Mailer and ViewCache plugins are not used that frequently and need to be activated before they can be used (by calling `$this->_browser->usePlugin('...')`; see individual plugin sections for more information).
+The Form, Mailer, Var and ViewCache plugins are not used that frequently and need to be activated before they can be used (by calling `$this->_browser->usePlugin('...')`; see individual plugin sections for more information).